josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 We believe that this flow is good; that merges are _deliveries_ and they need to be verified.
 On the other hand we think that any verification process ought to be automated, so we have replaced the benevolent dictator with a willing serf: Jenkins CI.

 Our flow is automated by the [Pretested Integration Plugin][pretested-integration-plugin].
-You're jus supposed to implement your definition of _done_ whether that might be an integration or a promotion, and Jenkins will execute it for you.
+You're just supposed to implement your definition of _done_ whether that might be an integration or a promotion, and Jenkins will execute it for you.

 ## The 10 Git Commitments